Karachi Division

-Karachi Division (کراچی ڈویژن) is an administrative division of the Sindh Province of Pakistan.
-There are seven districts of Karachi.
+Karachi Division (کراچی ڈویژن) is an administrative division of the Sindh Province of Pakistan created in December 1960.
+There are seven districts in Karachi Division.
+CNIC code of Karachi Division is 42.
+According to 2023 Pakistani census population of Karachi Division is 20,382,881 (20 million).

 History

+The East India Company occupied Sindh in 1843 and created Karachi District.

 In December 1960 Lasbela became a separate district from Kalat division and was placed to form Karachi-Bela division.

-In 1972, Lasbela district transferred back to Kalat division and Karachi district divided into three (03) districts; East, West and South.
+In 1972, Lasbela district transferred back to Kalat division and Karachi district divided into three districts; East, West and South.

-In 1996, Two (02) more districts Central and Malir was created in Karachi division.
+In 1996, two more districts Central and Malir was created in Karachi division.

 The Karachi Division was abolished in 2001 and five districts of Karachi were merged in City District Karachi.
-The City District Karachi was divided in 18 Towns and 178 union councils.
+The City District Karachi was divided in 18 towns and 178 union councils.
 Commissioner Karachi division was made DCO City District government Karachi.

-On 11 July 2011, Sindh Government restored 5 districts of Karachi division.
+On 11 July 2011, the Sindh Government restored five districts of Karachi division.

 In November 2013, a new district (sixth), Korangi was formed by splitting District Karachi East.

-In August 2020, Sindh cabinet approved formation of the seventh district in Karachi - Keamari District.
-Keamari District was formed by splitting District West.
+In August 2020, Sindh cabinet approved formation of the seventh district in Karachi—Keamari District, which was formed by splitting District West.

-Currently, Sindh government is planning to create Bin Qasim district after bifurcating Malir district.

-Districts of Karachi Division

-There are seven districts of Karachi, namely:
+In March 2024, the Sindh government renamed the four existing districts to their famous areas names.

+Demographics

+In the 2023 Pakistani census, Karachi Division had a population of 20,382,88, roughly equal to the country Sri Lanka or the US state of Florida.
+It consisted of 10,787,338 males and 9,567,463 females.
+The literacy rate of the division was 69.11% in which female literacy rate was 71.77% and male literacy rate was 68.11%.